makeitcheaper/Frontend_ui_developer_test/README.md

     - Thank you desktop: zpl.io/2EgDBAM
     - Thank you mobile: zpl.io/2j515d6

+6. Add your SCSS in `src/scss/styles.scss`
-4. Send us a link to the Github repo where the code is and make it public.
+7. Send us a link to the Github repo where the code is and make it public.